Netatalk/netatalk/doc/manual/Configuration.md

 ### Caching

-When sharing a volume with other processes (Samba, NFS, local applications), keep *dircache validation freq* at **1** (the default) so Netatalk detects external changes on every access.
+When sharing a volume with other processes (Samba, NFS, local applications), set *multi protocol = yes*, which defaults *dircache validation freq* to **1** so Netatalk detects external changes on every access.
-If Netatalk is the **only** process on the volume, you can set *dircache validation freq* = 100 for maximum performance.
+When Netatalk is the **only** process on the volume (the default posture), *dircache validation freq* defaults to 100 for maximum performance.

 ### Netatalk configuration

-Use *ea = samba* to store Extended Attributes in the Samba-compatible format.
-It also changes the defaults of the settings safe concurrent Samba access
-requires: *strict locking* defaults to yes, *dircache validation freq* defaults to 1, and the volume is excluded from the resource-fork data cache.
+Set *multi protocol = yes* on volumes Samba also serves.
+It changes the defaults of the settings safe concurrent access requires: *strict locking* defaults to yes, *dircache validation freq* defaults to 1, and the volume is excluded from the resource-fork data cache.
-Explicit settings always win — an explicit value that weakens Samba coherency is honored and logged with a verbose warning.
+Explicit settings always win — an explicit value that weakens coherency is honored and logged with a verbose warning.
+Pair it with *ea = samba* to store Extended Attributes in the Samba-compatible format.
 The example lists the defaulted settings explicitly anyway, so the intended configuration is visible at a glance.

     [Global]
+        multi protocol = yes
         ea = samba
         umask = 0002
-        strict locking = yes            ; the default when ea = samba dircache validation freq = 1    ; the default
-        solaris share reservations = yes ; already the default (Solaris/illumos only)
+        strict locking = yes            ; the default when multi protocol = yes dircache validation freq = 1    ; the default when multi protocol = yes solaris share reservations = yes ; already the default (Solaris/illumos only)

     [Homes]